 Community programs and coalitions We have several Cook Children’s led programs, partnerships and coalitions that are focused on the health issues identified through CCHAPS.

-The Center for Prevention of Child Maltreatment is working to make North Texas one of the safest places to raise a child.
-Child maltreatment includes all forms of physical and emotional ill-treatment, sexual abuse, neglect, and exploitation that results in actual or potential harm to the child's health, development or dignity.
+The Center for Prevention of Child Abuse and Neglect is working to make North Texas one of the safest places to raise a child.
+Child Abuse and Neglect includes all forms of physical and emotional ill-treatment, sexual abuse, neglect, and exploitation that results in actual or potential harm to the child's health, development or dignity.

 System-wide, access to care is a continual focus area for our organization and we strive to meet the growing needs of our patients and families.
 Some ways we can ensure that children have access to the health care they need is through our neighborhood clinics and health plan.